petru-braha/VDS-library/wiki.md

 ## Classes of errors:
-- eazy (prints message) - used only in testing
+- easy (prints message) - used only in testing
 - hard (prints message and throw -1) - queries of the structure
 - fatal(prints message and exit) - modifiers of the structure

 - how to decide which types of errors matches our needs?

 ```
-types of errors		eazy 	hard 	fatal
+types of errors		easy 	hard 	fatal
 1. bad index 			x	x
 2. unallocated space 		x
+3. empty			x
-3. nothing to shift 		x
+3. empty - shift 		x
 4. no more memory		x
 5. wrong parameters		x
 6. bad node			x
 7. incompatible data    	x
-8. no data - empty		x
+8. 				x
 ```

 ## What should we test?